Molded Threads and How to Design Them

 Using Undercuts for Molded Threads

 On external threads, bear in mind that the form may also be…well, incomplete.
-In order to create tooling and mold parts within 15 days or less, Protolabs mills all mold cavities on one of its machining centers using a ball or square-nose end mill.
+In order to create tooling and mold parts in as fast as 1 day, Protolabs mills all mold cavities on one of its machining centers using a ball or square-nose end mill.
 Because of the way in which the cutter traverses the cavity, a slight undercut will occur roughly 10 degrees to either side of the parting line.

 This might sound like a lot, but it’s hardly noticeable except on very large or coarse threads.
 For these, it might be necessary to remove the undercuts using a “half thread” design, although this will reduce thread strength slightly and may make the threads a bit less free-running, depending on what they screw into.
 One way around this is to design the mold with cam-activated side-actions, which eliminate undercuts and provide a fully formed thread.
 Be aware that this approach drives up the initial tooling cost, so be sure to discuss whether it’s really needed with a Protolabs applications engineer.